zaphosting/docs/docs/fivem-installeup.md

 ---
 id: fivem-installeup
 title: "FiveM: Install EUP (Emergency Uniform Pack)"
-description: Information on how to install EUP on your FiveM server from ZAP-Hosting.com - ZAP-Hosting.com documentation
+description: "Information on how to install EUP on your FiveM server from ZAP-Hosting.com"
 sidebar_label: Install EUP
 services:
   - gameserver-fivem